Liopun/prp/README.md

 3. Run `./.dist/prp -h` or Copy `prp` file to your `$PATH` and use it from there.

 ## Get Started
-- To get started and authenticate with github, run `prp gh TOKEN_HERE` You can find out out adding a personal token to your github account [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+- Run the following command to authenticate with Github `prp gh TOKEN_HERE`
+- You can find out more information about Github personal tokens [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

-## Supported Package Managers
+## Commands
 - Homebrew
-    - `backup` your current homebrew state -> `prp brew`
+    - Backup your current Homebrew packages: `prp brew`
-    - `restore` your previously saved state -> `prp restore brew`
+    - Restore/Install your previously saved Homebrew packages to another system: `prp restore brew`

 ## Roadmap
 - Support more package managers